 Provide a Curriculum Vitae (CV) or resume of individual(s) involved, highlighting the following criteria:

-Master’s degree a relevant field such as higher education, journalism, literature, communication, social sciences, international relations, or a related discipline.
+Master’s degree in a relevant field such as journalism, higher education, literature, communication, social sciences, international relations, or a related discipline.

-At least five (5) years of experience providing copyediting/proofreading services, preferably in the fields of higher education, educational policy, or related areas.
+Having experience providing copyediting/proofreading services, preferably in the fields of higher education, educational policy, or related areas.

-Proven experience working with regional or international development organizations, agencies, or educational institutions, particularly on projects related to higher education and policy analysis.
+Proven experience working with regional or international development organizations, agencies, educational institutions, or private sector particularly on projects related to higher education and policy analysis.

 Provide a list of previous copyediting/proofreading projects specifically related to higher education, educational policy, regional cooperation or international academic mobility.
 This should include at least two testimonials from well-known institutions or development agencies, alongside samples of completed work.